- Home

 Student Voice plays an integral part in the school.
 Students help to appoint staff, are consulted on school expansion projects, developing subject schemes of work and evaluating the performance of departments.
 They also have enhanced the school policies and practices and offer their ideas to the Headteacher to improve the school for students, parents and staff.

-Student Voice is run by the Head Boy and Head Girl and Mr McCarthy.
+Student Voice is run by the student leadership team and Mr McCarthy.
 They are assisted by the team of Sixth Form Senior Students and Year 11 Senior Prefects.

 Student Voice consists of four committees – Enjoyment and Achievement, School and Safety, Health and Family Support.